jenkinsci/claim-plugin/readme.md

 Jenkins Claim Plugin
 =========================

+*Work in progress - use at your own peril*

-A plugin for Jenkins CI that allows users to claim(take responsibility) for a failing build.<br>
+A plugin for Jenkins CI that allows users to claim (take responsibility for) a failing build, and to quarantine tests, which means they will be excluded from the final PASS/FAIL decision.<br>
 Look at [wiki] for detailed instructions.

 [![Build Status](https://buildhive.cloudbees.com/job/samsta/job/claim-plugin/org.jenkins-ci.plugins$claim/badge/icon)](https://buildhive.cloudbees.com/job/samsta/job/claim-plugin/org.jenkins-ci.plugins$claim/)